Skip to main content

 • To provide added-value services

-We collaborate with more than 80 global fund promoters and administrators, representing over 32,000 reports annually for more than 2,000 funds and 5,000 share classes, covering all IIR.
+We collaborate with more than 80 global fund promoters and administrators, representing over 80,000 reports annually for more than 2,500 funds and 7,500 share classes.

 Our risk reporting platform is a proprietary solution that is fully integrated with our KIID/KID and SRRI/SRI solution, our PRIIPs services, our AIFMD reporting services, and our quantitative risk reporting services.
 This allows us to leverage significant economies of scale when working with another one of these services.
 Our platform is also connected to our pan-European tax reporting services, our fund registration services, our fund reporting services, and our quantitative cross-valuation services as part of our global outsourced reporting services.